Nile Rodgers: 2000s: Film and video game soundtracks, We Are Family Foundation

 life partner, Nancy Hunt.
-A non-profit organization that promotes "cultural diversity while nurturing and mentoring the vision, talents, and ideas of young people who are positively changing the world," it is dedicated to the vision of a global family.
+A non-profit organization that promotes "cultural diversity while nurturing and mentoring the vision, talents, and ideas of young people who are positively changing the world", it is dedicated to the vision of a global family.

 2010s: Autobiography, Daft Punk, Songwriters Hall of Fame, It's About Time

 In 2010, Rhino Records released a four-CD box set, Nile Rodgers Presents The Chic Organization, Volume 1: Savoir Faire, which for the first time collected tracks from all of the acts produced by The Chic Organization up to their original break-up in 1983.
-Rodgers provided sleevenotes for the set, which was also reissued in 2013.
+Rodgers provided liner notes for the set, which was also reissued in 2013.

 Rodgers' critically acclaimed autobiography, Le Freak: An Upside Down Story of Family, Disco, and Destiny was published by Spiegel & Grau, a Random House imprint, in late 2011.
 It was named one of the top 10 of the 25 Greatest Rock Memoirs of All Time by Rolling Stone.